-Goal 2, Math I CCR rates in grades 9-12, increased from 4.5% to 8.2%, an 88 percent increase from the year prior.
+Goal 2, Math I CCR rates in grades 9-12, increased from 8.2% to 9.4%, a two-point two percent increase from the year prior.

-Goal 3, the percent of graduates earning at least one state high school diploma endorsement, was determined to have declined after historical data errors were discovered.
+Goal 3, the percentage of graduates earning at least one state high school diploma endorsement, has decreased slightly from 2021-22.
+After correcting for historical data errors, the district found that 37.7% of students graduated with at least one endorsement in 2021-22.
+That rate dropped nearly one percentage point to 36.8% in 2022-23.
 The data system inadequacies discovered led to a decision to develop an internal information system application that reconciles endorsement requirements for each endorsement.
-The application was launched at the beginning of second semester.
+The application was launched at the beginning of the second semester of 2021-22 and continued through 2022-23.